bertbalcaen/esdi-webdesign-course/02_html.md

 # Basic structure of an HTML document

-The is a minimal HTML page:
+This is a minimal HTML page:

 ```html
 <!DOCTYPE html>